top of page

 or(s0, w_0, w_1);

 Done!
 You have just designed and described a 2-input multiplexer in Verilog.
-Save the code above to a file named mux2.v and proceed to the next section.
+Save the code above in a file named mux2.v and proceed to the next section.

-Prototyping the MUX2 on the Community board is very simple, and we will do it by following the steps below:
+Prototyping the MUX2 on the C-Board is quite simple, and we will do this by following the steps below:

 mux2.pinout